 This fascinating result means that the side effect of CBD changes depending on your usage of it; if you take CBD during the day, it might make you a bit more alert and aware, whereas taking it at night will encourage you to go to sleep easier.

 CBD is, like any other drug, not entirely insular.
-As it affects your body, so too will your body react with it and create unexpected results.
+As it affects your body, so too will your body react with it and may create unexpected results.
+Therefore it is always important to consult with a specialist before taking any form of CBD.
+Especially if you are a first time user.